-I. Introduction
+Introduction

 - 1.1.
-Intercom believes everyone has a responsibility to promote the welfare of all children and young people, to keep them safe and to practise in a way that protects them. - 1.2.
+Intercom recognises that everyone has a responsibility to promote the welfare of all children and young people, to keep them safe and to practise in a way that protects them.
+The welfare of children is paramount in all the work that we do and in the decisions that we make. - 1.2.
 "All those who come into contact with children and families in their everyday work, including practitioners who do not have a specific role in relation to child protection, have a legal duty to safeguard and promote the welfare of children."
 (Climbie Enquiry, Laming 2003) - 1.3.
-We meet this commitment to keeping children and young people safe by: - listening to children and respecting them - appointing a nominated safeguarding lead and a member of the trustee board who takes lead responsibility for safeguarding at the highest level in the organisation - having detailed safeguarding and child protection procedures - making sure all staff and volunteers understand and follow the safeguarding and child protection procedures - ensuring children, young people and their families know about the Intercom's safeguarding and child protection policies and what to do if they have a concern - building a safeguarding culture where staff, volunteers and children know how they are expected to behave and feel comfortable about sharing concerns. - 1.4.
-We will give equal priority to keeping all children and young people safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation. - 1.5.
-This document is for all staff and volunteers (including Trustees and Counsellors) at Intercom Trust whether they have a specific role with children or not. - 1.6.
+Intercom is committed to protect children and young people who receive our services from harm, this extends to include the children of adults who use our services. - 1.4.
+We meet this commitment to keeping children and young people safe by: - listening to children and respecting them - appointing a nominated safeguarding lead and a member of the trustee board who takes lead responsibility for safeguarding at the highest level in the organisation - the Safeguarding Lead for Intercom is detailed on the first page of this policy. - having detailed safeguarding and child protection procedures - making sure all staff and volunteers understand can confidently follow the safeguarding and child protection procedures - ensuring children, young people and their families know about the Intercom's safeguarding and child protection policies and what to do if they have a concern - building a safeguarding culture, supported by safeguarding best practice and effective management, where staff, volunteers and children trat each other with respect and feel comfortable about sharing concerns. - 1.5.
+We will give equal priority to keeping all children and young people safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation. - 1.6.
+We recognise that some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs, intersectionality or other issues, and extra safeguards may be needed to keep children who are additionally vulnerable safe from abuse.

+- 1.7.
+This document is for all staff and volunteers (including Trustees and Counsellors) at Intercom Trust whether they have a specific role with children or not. - 1.8.
 This policy should be read in conjunction with the Safeguarding Adults Policy and Confidentiality & Information Sharing Policy.